Tess of the d'Urbervilles: Themes

+References, personification, character, experiences

+Because of the numerous pagan and neo-Biblical references made about her, Tess has been seen variously as an Earth goddess or a sacrificial victim.

 Tess has been seen as a personification of nature, an idea supported by her ties with animals throughout the novel.
 Tess's misfortunes begin when she falls asleep while driving Prince to market and causes the horse's death; at Trantridge she becomes a poultry-keeper; she and Angel fall in love amid cows in the fertile Froom valley; on the road to Flintcomb-Ash, she kills some wounded pheasants to end their suffering.

 However, Tess emerges as a powerful character not through this symbolism but because "Hardy's feelings for her were strong, perhaps stronger than for any of his other invented personages."

 When Hardy was 16, he saw the hanging of Elizabeth Martha Brown, who had murdered a violent husband.
 This fascinating, yet repellent experience contributed to the writing of Tess.

+Morality and society

-The moral commentary running through the novel insists that Tess is not at fault in imposing mythological, biblical and folk imagery on a story of a young girl seduced and abandoned to create a "challenging contemporaneity".
+The moral commentary running through the novel insists that Tess is not at fault, instead imposing mythological, biblical and folk imagery on a story of a young girl seduced and abandoned to create a "challenging contemporaneity".
 It was controversial and polarizing, setting these elements in a context of 19th-century English society, including disputes in the Church, the National School movement, the overall class structure of English society, and changing circumstances of rural labour.
 During the era of first-wave feminism, civil divorce was introduced and campaigns were waged against child prostitution, moving gender and sexuality issues to the forefront of public discussion.
 Hardy's work was criticized as vulgar, but by the late 19th century other experimental fiction works were released such as Florence Dixie's depiction of feminist utopia, The Story of an African Farm by Olive Schreiner, and Sarah Grand's work The Heavenly Twins.
-These raised awareness of syphilis and advocating sensitivity rather than condemnation for young women infected with it.
+These raised awareness of syphilis and advocated sensitivity rather than condemnation for young women infected with it.